JCalderan/xebicon2019-spinnaker-handson/part3/exercice2/README.md

 - In the `Enable (Manifest) Configuration`:

-    - Select the namespace where did you deployed you application
+    - Select the namespace where did you deployed your application

     - Select ReplicaSet as Kind